rogerkeays/galador/README.md

   * [Morgrin's Doom](adventures/morgrins-doom.pdf?raw=true): Track down and kill Morgrin, a threat to King Vallener's rule.
 But to even get to Morgrin, you'll have to first deal with a spy, a traitor, and a mad forester.
   * [Vallener's Letter](adventures/valleners-letter.pdf?raw=true): King Vallener needs a strong hero to take a letter to the Elven King in Arithas.
 Not an easy task in the chaotic lands of Galador, especially if the missive is stolen and taken into the Labyrinth...
+  * [Gems of Power](adventures/gems-of-power.pdf?raw=true): Remnants of an adventure for four heroes, hand-picked by the good god Aesryn for a great task.
+Although most of the adventure has been lost to time, these parchments contain the only known surviving description of the Gems of Power.
   * And many more we never recorded.

 ## Related Resources